Into Fat Air

-"Into Fat Air" is the first episode of the eleventh season of the animated comedy series Family Guy.
+"Into Fat Air" is the eleventh season premiere of the animated comedy series Family Guy, and the 189th episode overall.
 It originally aired on the Fox network in the United States on September 30, 2012.
 The episode follows the Griffin family having dinner with Lois' old boyfriend's family and climbing Mt.
 Everest.

 The episode was written by Alec Sulkin and directed by Joseph Lee.
 "Into Fat Air" received mixed reviews from television critics for its storyline and cultural references.
 According to the Nielsen ratings, it was viewed in 6.55 million homes in its original airing.
 The episode featured guest performances by Elizabeth Banks and Martin Spanjers, along with several recurring guest voice actors for the series.

 Plot

 When Lois tells Peter of a dinner date with her former boyfriend Ross Fishman (who was previously seen in "Stuck Together, Torn Apart"), his wife Pam, and their son Ben, Peter is distressed.
 When Ross brags about their family vacations and that they plan to climb Mt.
-Everest, Peter decides the Griffins will also climb the mountain.
+Everest, Peter, sick of his attitude, claims that the Griffins will also climb the mountain.
 When they return home, Peter realizes he overspoke and asks Lois to make up an excuse, but Lois is also annoyed by the Fishmans' smug attitude and proposes they actually climb Mt.
 Everest.

 Arriving in Nepal, the Griffins find the Fishmans, who are surprised they actually followed through with the trip.
 While climbing, they discover they are ahead of the Fishmans.
 But when they reach the top, they discover the Fishmans beat them there.
 As they start back down, things go awry when they get stuck on the mountainside in the middle of a massive storm.
 Starving after Peter mistook trail mix for a mix tape, they come across the dead frozen body of Ben and decide to eat him to survive.
 They pass Ross and Pam, who are going back up the mountain searching for their son, and come within sight of base camp.
-But as Lois watches the storm clouds, she decides to have the family go back after the Fishmans to save them from certain death.
+But as Lois watches the storm clouds, she decides to have the family go after the Fishmans to save them from certain death.
 They discover the Fishmans lying unconscious in a crevasse and send Peter down on a rope to rescue them.
 Peter barely gets Ross and Pam out alongside the rock he saved before the family heads back to base camp.
 Back at base camp, Ross and Pam are loaded onto a helicopter to be taken to a hospital to recuperate.
-As Ross and Pam are airlifted out, Peter casually reveals they ate their son.
+As Ross and Pam are airlifted out, Peter casually reveals that they ate their son, but before the Fishmans can speak, Peter signals the pilot to leave, and the helicopter takes off, thus ending the episode.